claviska/SimpleImage/readme.md

 // Crop a portion of the image from x1, y1 to x2, y2
 $img->crop(100, 100, 400, 400);

-// Crop the image into a square of the given size
+// Crop the image into a square of the given size while maintaing the aspect ratio.
 $img->square(100);

 // Fill image with white color